Scaling impact

 He holds a DPhil and MSc in economic history from Oxford University, and a BA from Northwestern University.
 His thesis examined the long-run impacts of colonial infrastructure projects and investments on long-run economic growth and development in Asia, and how such developments impacted climate and agricultural shocks, spatial and regional inequality, and poverty.
 He has also worked as a policy researcher with the UK Department of Business, Energy, and Industrial Strategy, studying technology, innovation, and finance, and as a researcher with the Institute for New Economic Thinking.

-Laura is a Departmental Lecturer in Latin American Studies and Director of the Brazilian Studies Programme, at the Latin American Centre in the Oxford School of Global and Area Studies.
+Laura is an independent researcher and policy advisor.
+She joined Oxford in 2022, as a Social Science Division Postdoctoral Fellow at the Oxford School of Global and Area Studies (OSGA).
+Until October 2024, she was Departmental Lecturer in Latin American Studies and Director of the Brazilian Studies Programme, at the Latin American Centre at OSGA.
 Her work revolves around various issues such as foreign policy, international development cooperation, policy diffusion, state-society relations, and open government.
 Her current research projects focus on the disputes surrounding the growing role of rising powers countries like China, India, and Brazil in the current geopolitical landscape and on multi-level governance in the Amazon.
 Prior to joining Oxford, she accumulated over 10 years of experience working for civil society organizations and think tanks, primarily in Brazil and the UK.

 Senior Postdoctoral Fellow